Duehicky/Cleaning-Data/README.md

 ====================================
 Assignment submission includes:

-README.md
+README.md - explains how run_analysis.R works and basic overview of the data

-CodeBook.md
+CodeBook.md - proivdes details about the data set

-run_analysis.R
+run_analysis.R - code to run

-tidyData.txt
+tidyData.txt - original tidy data set with only mean and standard deviation columns (parts 1-4 of the assignment)

-meanTidyData.txt
+meanTidyData.txt - required data (part 5 of the assignment)

-Data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip  has been download and saved in a folder called TrainData.
+Data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip  has been download and saved in a folder called UCI HAR dataset.

 UCI HAR dataset contains two folders called test with test data and a second with training data called train.
 The main folder also includes text files features.txt and activity.txt

 R script called run_analysis.R that does the following:

 1. Set up a list of directories
 2. Change working directory to train folder
 3. All train data is read into using the read.table command